daremat/es6-epf/README.md

 - Copy up all files from [`resources/setup`](resources/setup) to your working directory.
 This folder contains sources for the back-end and the front-end that compose our web application.

+> ![warning]
+All this tutorial long, we assume you work within a git repository.
+Do not work on a clone or a fork of this repository!
+Init your own empty repository instead.

 Our web application will work together with a server.
 Set it up right now:
  - install the dependencies
    ```bash